 There are many possible ‘right’ ways to organize your homeschool day, week, month, and year.
 Your family’s schedule will reflect its uniqueness and individuality.
 With a solid approach to planning and scheduling, homeschooling doesn’t have to be overwhelming.

 With household and family routines and the less flexible activities in place in your schedule (even tentatively), the next step is to make regular time for academic planning.
 Some parents prepare their academic plan monthly or even yearly, but it is important to revisit it regularly and to include your child in the process.
 Set aside a dedicated time each week to look over your homeschooling materials and curriculum and figure out what needs to be accomplished in the coming week.
-Make a list of materials needed and gather them together.
 Set things up so that you feel as prepared as possible before the week begins.

 As children get older, consider sitting down with them once a week to look at the coming week’s plan and discuss what needs to happen and when.
 Sometimes our children have insights into their own habits and capabilities that will help ensure a successful plan.
 In time, students who are in the habit of a weekly planning session may be able to manage it on their own, or at least begin a to-do list themselves before finalizing it with a parent.

 Visual tools can be very helpful.
 Some families create a weekly assignment sheet with checkboxes, so that each student can easily see what needs to be done and mark things off as they are completed.
 For others, a large chalkboard or whiteboard is the best tool for listing daily or weekly assignments, along with reminders of other important weekly responsibilities or events.